Share this post on:

 • In addition, Sixes and Eights can both be very hardworking and practical.

-• However, Eights are more prone to over-working, wanting to move big things forward quickly, and Sixes can be more cautious and get slowed down by overanalysis and endless questioning of what they are doing.
+• However, eights are more prone to overworking and wanting to move big things forward quickly, and sixes can be more cautious and get slowed down by overanalysis and endless questioning of what they are doing.

 • Eights also differ from Sixes in some precise ways, with Eights’ style contrasting even more obviously with the kind of phobic Sixes.